vdesabou/kafka-docker-playground/troubleshooting/control-center-topic-consumption-not-showing-up-devx-2701/README.md

 Simply run:

 ```
-$ playground run -f start-plaintext<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path>
+$ playground run -f start-plaintext<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path>
 ```

 or

 ```
-$ playground run -f start-rbac<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path>
+$ playground run -f start-rbac<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path>
 ```

 ## With PLAINTEXT